 On this site, you’ll find everything you need to know when buying a bean to cup coffee machine with grinder.
 This boils down to the features to look for to match to your tastes for the perfect cup of coffee.

 Just below, you’ll find a table highlighting our top picks for home coffee making.
 They range from budget machines, right up to the premium models that have some famous names’ seal of approval.

-Everyone has their own favourite when it comes to drinking coffee, so whether it’s a latte or americano, an espresso or a mocha, there will be a great choice for you here, and it’s our job to help you find it.
+Everyone has their own favourite when it comes to drinking coffee.
+Whether it’s a latte or americano, an espresso or a mocha, there will be a great choice for you here.
+It’s our job to help you find it!